Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsection{Implementation}

 All models were implemented in Python.
-Classical models used standard implementations from scikit-learn.
-Quantum kernels and variational circuits were evaluated using statevector simulation to compute fidelities exactly, and hybrid optimization was implemented using automatic differentiation frameworks for quantum circuits.
+Classical models used standard implementations from scikit-learn. \begin{revblock} Quantum kernels were evaluated using classical statevector simulation with the PennyLane simulator to compute fidelities exactly.
+The supplementary VQR used the same statevector-circuit specification and was optimised with deterministic differentiable tensor operations.
+Statevector simulation provides a controlled setting for evaluating quantum feature-map behaviour independently of sampling noise and device calibration.
+Physical-device execution, noise-aware hardware evaluation, resource-scaling analysis, and runtime-speed comparison are outside the scope of this study. \end{revblock}